RafalDamian/Hanoi_Tower/README.md

 ![](images/end.png)

 Whole project was realized in VPython.
 It took less than 70 lines of code to create Hanoi Tower solver with an optimal (2^n-1 moves) solution.
-The following was possible due to implementation of a following iterative sollution:
+This was possible due to implementation of a following iterative sollution:

 For an even number of disks:
 - make the legal move between pillars A and B (in either direction),